fbpx

 Control Measures

 After the identification of Salmonella contamination on desiccated coconut risks exports, various control measures are implemented to minimize contamination.
-These measures include rigorous processing practices, enhanced hygiene protocols during production, and thorough employee training programs.
+These measures include strict processing practices, enhanced hygiene protocols during production, and thorough employee training programs.
 By focusing on both pre- and post-processing activities, producers can significantly reduce the likelihood of contamination that affects export quality.

 • Testing and Monitoring Procedures